Éric Perrin

-Éric Perrin (born November 1, 1975) is a Canadian former professional ice hockey centre that last played for JYP Jyväskylä in the Finnish Liiga.
+Éric Perrin (born November 1, 1975) is a Canadian former professional ice hockey centre who last played for JYP Jyväskylä in the Finnish Liiga.
 As of December 2017, he is the highest scoring foreign player in the history of Liiga.

 Playing career

 As a youth, Perrin played in the 1988 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Laval, Quebec.

 Perrin played college hockey at the University of Vermont, where he played with future Tampa Bay Lightning team mate Martin St. Louis and Boston Bruins goaltender Tim Thomas. and went undrafted by the NHL.
 After spending several years playing minor league hockey, including a stint in Finland, Perrin was playing for the Hershey Bears when he was called up by the Lightning with 4 games left in the 2003–04 NHL season.
 He registered one assist in the playoffs on the way to the Lightning winning the Stanley Cup.
 Perrin is best friend of Lightning winger Martin St. Louis.

 During the 2004–05 NHL lock-out, Perrin re-signed with the AHL Hershey Bears, where he was named the team's MVP, as well as the Man of the Year for his charitable contributions.
 The next season, rather than re-sign with the Bears, he elected to go back overseas, and signed with Swiss team SC Bern.
 During the Playoffs in the Swiss Nationalliga B he played with the EHC Biel.
 Once the Swiss season ended, he re-signed with the Tampa Bay Lightning, and on November 2, 2006, he scored his first NHL goal against the Philadelphia Flyers into an empty net in a 5-2 Lightning victory.